 Perceived wastefulness (needed manipulation check)

 In this extension, we aimed to examine the extent to which individuals perceive wastefulness in behaviors presented in the study scenarios.
 Given the inherent subjectivity of the concept of wastefulness and the potential for diverse interpretations, it is crucial to ensure that the different conditions manipulating wastefulness are indeed working as intended.
-When reproducing these scenarios, we were concerned about a possible discrepancy between the Arkes’s (1996) conceptualization of the concept of wastefulness, and the laypersons’ perspective of wastefulness.
-As an exploratory direction, we also were interested in the differences in the strength of the wastefulness manipulations across the different scenarios, and its association with the wastefulness avoidance effect.
+When reproducing these scenarios, we were concerned about a possible discrepancy between the Arkes’s (1996) conceptualization of the concept of wastefulness, and the laypersons’ perspective of wastefulness, given that there were no pre-tests reported and no included manipulation checks.
+As an exploratory direction, we also were interested in the differences in the strength of the wastefulness manipulations across the different scenarios, and the association between manipulation strength (as indicated by the manipulation checks) with the wastefulness avoidance effect.

 Pre-registration and open-science